wacncontent/CustomizeTool/removeCommentOutput/articles/stream-analytics/stream-analytics-run-a-job.md

 To start your job:

-1. In the Azure portal, from the job dashboard, click **Start** at the bottom of the page.
+1. In the Azure Management Portal, from the job dashboard, click **Start** at the bottom of the page.

     ![Start Button](./media/stream-analytics-run-a-job/1-stream-analytics-run-a-job.png)